Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Stochastic gravitational-wave background and Bayesian analysis

 To assess the consistency of this model with PTA datasets, we perform a Bayesian analysis of the parameters $\boldsymbol{\Theta}=\{\gamma^2, e_0, \psi_0\}$, where $\psi_0$ is the normalization parameter for the merger rate.
 We assign a normal prior $P(\psi_0)=\mathcal{N}[-2.56,0.4]$ to $\psi_0$, and uniform priors over $[0, 1]$ to both $\gamma^2$ and $e_0$.
 The likelihood function is taken to be

-where $h_c(f_i;\boldsymbol{\Theta})$ is the model prediction, $h_{c,i}$ and $\sigma_i$ denote the central value and uncertainty of the free-spectrum data at the frequency bin centered at $f_i$, as given in Table~\ref{Tab:pta_hc_values}.
+where $h_c(f_i;\boldsymbol{\Theta})$ is the model prediction, $h_{c,i}$ and $\sigma_i$ denote the central value and the mean of the upper and lower uncertainties of the free-spectrum data at the frequency bin centered at $f_i$, as presented in Table~\ref{Tab:pta_hc_values}.
 The posterior distribution is given by

 Figs.~\ref{fig:post_distri} and \ref{fig:post_distri_all} display the posterior distributions in the scalar and vector cases with $m\in\{10^{-27},10^{-25}\}\,\text{eV}$.
 Since the boson mass has a rather limited influence on the spectrum at $f>1\,\text{nHz}$ ($\approx 0.03\,\text{yr}^{-1}\approx 6.6\times 10^{-25}\,\text{eV}$), the posteriors for $m=10^{-27}\,\text{eV}$ and $m=10^{-25}\,\text{eV}$ exhibit only minor differences, primarily reflected in shifts of the median of the normalization parameter $\psi_0$.
 For the same boson mass, the posteriors in the scalar and vector cases show more pronounced distinctions.
 Compared with the scalar case, the posterior in the vector case favors smaller values of $\gamma^2$ and is more narrowly concentrated; it also favors a larger normalization parameter $\psi_0$, indicating a preference for higher galaxy merger rates.
 The posterior of the initial eccentricity remains close to its uniform prior, with only a slight increase in probability density at very high eccentricities.
 The posterior distributions of $\gamma^2$ and $\psi_0$ exhibit well-defined peaks, whereas no clear preference is observed for $e_0$.
 The peak of $\psi_0$ increases as the boson mass decreases.
 This behavior can be understood from the $\psi_0$-dependence of the binary merger rate: $\mathrm{d}^3n/(\mathrm{d}z\,\mathrm{d}M\,\mathrm{d}q) \propto 10^{\psi_0}$~\cite{2023ApJ...952L..37A}.
 A lighter boson mass leads to stronger suppression of the spectrum, which in turn results in an increase of $\psi_0$ to compensate, as reflected in its posterior distribution.